 - Launch your local marketing initiatives.

 - Promote your event on social media regularly.

 - Hang posters, issue news releases, email your clients/members/friends, share your event on social media!

 - Make sure your event is easy to find by using the customizable Culture Days posters.

 - Track attendance, collect comments and contact information, and take photos!
 Share your favourite moments and pictures with us by linking to our social media accounts:

 - Instagram: @CultureDays

 - Complete the Culture Days Organizer Survey.
 You will be invited to report on your Culture Days experience via an online survey shortly after the event.
 Have your say!
 Your feedback is key to ensuring that the movement grows and improves year after year.

-- Strategize for next year - sometimes the best time to plan for next year is right after the weekend!
+- Strategize for next year—sometimes the best time to plan for next year is right after the celebration!